 IoT Environment Monitoring

 IoT logistics systems monitor the temperature at which an item is maintained, adjusting it when needed.
 This particular application is very useful for pharmaceutical products and perishable goods.
-IoT-driven sensors gain environmental data, such as temperature, pressure, light exposure, humidity, etc., allowing to remotely monitor and control the environmental conditions.
+IoT-driven sensors gain environmental data, such as temperature, pressure, light exposure, humidity, etc., allowing them to monitor and control the environmental conditions remotely.

 IoT Environment Monitoring: Business Case

-International Airline Group, IAG Cargo, which specializes in freight transportation, applies an IoT-powered system, which is able to transmit real-time data on a wide specter of parameters covering from light to precise temperature and humidity readings, providing IAG Cargo users with end-to-end monitoring.
+International Airline Group, IAG Cargo, which specializes in freight transportation, applies an IoT-powered system that can transmit real-time data on a wide specter of parameters covering from light to precise temperature and humidity readings, providing IAG Cargo users with end-to-end monitoring.

 – Randy Gould, Cargo Signal’s Global Director